At Photofeeler, we rate dating photos for three core traits:

 For Women:

-• Avoid kissy or duckface expressions, which some men associate with women who stray.
+- ❌ Avoid kissy or duckface expressions, which some men associate with women who cheat.

 For Men and Women:

-• Actually, showing yourself caring for anything — be it an animal, a child, or a boat — can up your trustworthiness factor.
+- ✅ Showing yourself caring for anything — an animal, a child, or a boat — can boost your trustworthiness.
+Just not your ex; don’t post a photo of you caring for someone of the opposite gender.

-Use them responsibly and we’ll see you on Photofeeler with your next batch of pictures!
+Use them responsibly and we’ll see you on Photofeeler to test your next set of photos!